krivard/codalab-worksheets-wiki/Dev_Issue-tracking.md

 # Bugs
+This page describes how to file and track issues for the CodaLab project.
+All bugs are tracked as [issues](https://github.com/codalab/codalab/issues?state=open) in the CodaLab GitHub repository.

 ## Entering bugs:
-* Add title
+* Add a meaningful title.
+* Add the 'Bug' and 'New' labels, to identify the issue as a bug.
-* Add labels 'Bug' and 'New' and priority - 'P1' or 'P2' or 'P3' (see priority definitions below)
+* Assign a priority - 'P1' or 'P2' or 'P3' (see priority definitions below).
-* Assign to appropriate person if known, otherwise, leave unassigned
+* Assign the issue to the appropriate person if known, otherwise leave it unassigned.
-* Select appropriate milestone if known, otherwise, leave unselected
+* Select the appropriate milestone if known, otherwise leave it unselected.
-* Add the issue, appropriate repro steps, screen shots, etc., and expected outcome
+* Use the Comment field to describe the issue.
+Be sure to include the appropriate repro steps, screen shots, and so forth, as well as the expected outcome.

 ### Priority Definitions:
 1. Ship Blocker - Must be fixed before shipping